 A Brief History of Stout

-Stout Brothers Co., Inc. is founded by Charles and his brother Harry, who went by Stober, in Philadelphia, PA.
+Stout Brothers Co., Inc. is founded by Charles and his brother Harry (Stober Sr.), in Philadelphia, PA.
 The business started off selling everything from fabrics to drapery rods to cabinet hardware and even upholstery tools.

 In the mid 1950’s the 2nd Generation entered the business.
 Stober Stout Jr. and Jack Greenawalt, Stober Sr.’s son-in-law, started their journey of expanding Stout’s customer base outside of Philadelphia and their regional expansion began.

 By 1957 Jack and Stober Jr. were running the family business and realized there was a shortage of upholstery apprenticeships in the area.
 They concluded that Stout needed to change their product offering into to decorative fabrics with an emphasis on draperies in order to stay relevant.
 During this time interior decorating was rapidly on the rise and decorative fabrics were becoming more popular, especially around the windows.

 During the 1960’s and 1970’s Stout would again move locations three more times in order to accommodate their expanding inventory of decorative fabrics.
 Each move would double capacity allowing Stout to vastly expand their fabric offerings.

 In the 1970’s the 3rd generation began entering the business and it was at this time that Stout began their national expansion towards the west coast.